joseph-a-levine/authoring/now/index.md

 ## Reading <a name="books"></a>

 The first "serious" history book I read was McCullough's "[1776](https://smile.amazon.com/1776-David-McCullough/dp/0743226712)," which I found under a friend's bed during a middle school sleepover.
-Since then, it's always surprised me when history books carry over from December 31<sup>st</sup> of one year to January 1st of the next.
+Since then, it's always surprised me when history books carry over from December 31<sup>st</sup> of one year to January 1<sup>st</sup> of the next.
 To a sixth-grader memorizing dates and places, the year is the natural unit of historical analysis.

-A year is also convenient.
+A year is convenient.
 It's *convenient* that in 1968 the Tet Offensive kicked off in January and the first men arrived at the moon on Christmas Eve.
 2020 had a Joycean story arc.

 Ray Huang's "[1587, a Year of No Significance](https://smile.amazon.com/1587-Year-No-Significance-Dynasty/dp/0300028849)" has an irresistible title.
 Huang presents a snapshot of the declining Ming Dynasty in an entirely inconsequential year.
 The year has no convenient plot elements; no coups, no new emperor, no plague or invasion.